 - How can existing human rights frameworks be supplemented, supported and implemented?

-Our residential retreats will encompass lectures, workshops, and peer-to-peer learning and will consider the significance of the Universal Declaration for Human Rights.
-They will also examine the role of religion in the public sphere, religious literacy and inter-faith dialogue, and practical responses to violations of Freedom of Religion or Belief, worldwide.
+We consider the significance of the Universal Declaration for Human Rights and the broader legislative background and human rights framework for FoRB.
+We also go on to examine topics such as: the role of religion in the public sphere, religious literacy and inter-faith dialogue, and practical responses to violations of Freedom of Religion or Belief, worldwide.

-If you have any questions about the programme or the application process, please contact Dr Rachel Smillie, our Education Officer, by emailing: firstname.lastname@example.org.
+If your question(s) remain unanswered, please contact Dr Rachel Smillie, our Education Officer, by emailing: firstname.lastname@example.org.